-As discussed above, lack of adequate sleep and sleeping disorders can have a negative impact on your physical and mental health.
+As discussed above, lack of adequate sleep can have a negative impact on your health.
 Not only does it make it hard for you to focus on your studies, but inadequate sleep can interfere with your memory, hindering exam performance.
-Anxiety, stress, and psychological issues are the primary causes of sleeping disorders.

 Mood and Energy

-Another common cause for concentration issues is mood issues or anxiety.
+Another common cause of concentration issues is mood issues.
 Bad mood affects your motivation.
-It is normal for people to not take interest in assignments or apply themselves to study for exams when they feel upset and anxious.
+It is normal for people to not take interest in assignments or apply themselves to study for exams when they feel a lack of balance and wellbeing.

-While people believe that CBD oil can be a promising option for focus and memory, to date there has been limited research on its effects on your concentration.
-That being said, we do know that CBD can be helpful when it comes to some of the root causes of poor concentration, such as sleep disorders, stress and anxiety.
+That being said, we cannot guarantee that CBD can be helpful when it comes to some of the root causes of poor concentration, such as a lack of sleep and poor lifestyle choices.

-However, this isn’t to say that CBD is a magical cure or a wonder product for people suffering from lack of concentration.
+However, this isn’t to say that CBD and focus have a direct link – nor is it a magical cure for people who lack concentration.